 The largest city in the southern gulf states, Houston might not be thought of as a surf destination.
-But with great Stand Up Paddle spots on Trinity Bay and the nearby beachbreaks of Gavelston for surfing, this city of 2.3 million people with a rich oil history and growing art scene, can make a unique surf destination.
+But with great Stand Up Paddle spots on Trinity Bay and the nearby beachbreaks of Galveston for surfing, this city of 2.3 million people with a rich oil history and growing art scene, can make a unique surf destination.
+While waiting for sports betting to go live in Canada with PointsBet sportsbook and more, why not take a short vacation?

 Air temps average in the 60s Fahrenheit during the winter climbing the 80s during summer (and even hotter).
 Water temps in the Gulf of Mexico are fairly warm throughout the winter and transition seasons (70s) to downright hot, at 85 degrees in the peak summer months.
 A light wetsuit is needed in winter to keep the wind chill off, while bikini and board shorts are de facto attire in summer.